 Course Type: ADULT Mental Health First Aid (geared to adults interacting with adults)

 Details: The the program covers the unique risk factors and warning signs of adult mental health problems, builds understanding of the importance of early intervention, and teaches individuals how to help an adolescent in crisis or experiencing a mental health challenge.
 The course also covers the impact of mental illness and provides an overview of common supports.
 It teaches the common risk factors and warning signs of specific illnesses like anxiety, depression, substance use, bipolar disorder, eating disorders, and schizophrenia.
 Local resources are shared.
 Participants will receive a book and certification.

 To learn more about upcoming classes, please email email@example.com

-Reading Police officers were certified in Public Safety Mental Health First Aid in the fall of 2016.
+Many Reading Police officers attend the 8-hour Public Safety Mental Health First Aid training.
 In addition to their certification training, guest speakers from Eliot Community Human Services advised officers on local mobile crisis and emergency stabilization services.

 National Alliance for Mentally Ill (NAMI) in Massachusetts is a vital state resource for individuals and families facing the challenges of mental illness, providing free mental health family-based education, family and peer support and grassroots advocacy.

 Peer support is getting help from someone who has been there.
 People with similar experiences may be able to listen, give hope and guidance toward recovery in a way that is different, and is just as valuable, as professional services.
 Peer services include mutual support groups, peer-run programs and services in traditional mental health agencies provided by peer support specialists.
 While peer support groups may be composed entirely of people who have simply learned through their own experience, some types of peer providers undergo training and certification to qualify.
 In addition to direct services, many peer-run organizations advocate to improve opportunities for people recovering from mental illnesses.